Nicerice96/3303---Elevator/README.md

 Files:
 ------
 - `FloorSubsystem.java`: Handles the simulation of floor-related events, including the generation of elevator requests.
-- `FloorSubsystemTest.java`: Contains unit tests for the `FloorSubsystem`, ensuring its reliability in processing and forwarding requests.
+- `g5.elevator.FloorSubsystemTest.java`: Contains unit tests for the `FloorSubsystem`, ensuring its reliability in processing and forwarding requests.
 - `ElevatorNode.java`: Represents the elevator's functionality, responding to requests and simulating elevator movements.
 - `ElevatorNodeTest.java`: Provides tests for the `ElevatorNode` to verify its operations and state transitions.
 - `SchedulerSystem.java`: Acts as the central coordinator, receiving requests from the `FloorSubsystem` and assigning them to the `ElevatorNode`.